unartig/sepsis_osc/typst/chapters/soa.typ

 Works such as #acr("YAIB") @yaib attempt to address these challenges by providing a common basis for evaluating models by standardizing the dataset, cohort definition, prediction task, and labeling strategy, thereby enabling fair and reproducible comparison of different approaches.

 After introducing the methodology in @sec:ldm, its performance validated on real clinical data in @sec:experiment.
-The experimental setup makes use of the #acr("YAIB") framework, and its dataset, cohort definition, prediction task, and labeling implementation are described in detail in @sec:yaib, as these settings are adopted for training and evaluating the #acr("LDM").
+The experimental setup makes use of the #acr("YAIB") framework, and its dataset, cohort definition, prediction task, and labeling implementation are described in detail in @sec:data, as these settings are adopted for training and evaluating the #acr("LDM").